List of Papua New Guinea national cricket captains

-This is a list of all cricketers who have captained the Papua New Guinea in an official international match.
-This includes One Day Internationals, Twenty20 Internationals and ICC Trophy games.
-The table is correct as of their last ODI game which was played on September 23, 2019.
+This is a list of all the cricketers who have captained the Papua New Guinea men's team, Papua New Guinea under-19 team and Papua New Guinea women's team in an official international match.
+This includes the ICC tournaments, Under-19 One Day Internationals, One Day Internationals and Twenty20 Internationals.
+This list is correct as of 30 January 2026.

-One Day International
+Men's cricket

-Papua New Guinea played their first ODI on November 8, 2014.
+One Day Internationals